elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Numeric conversion happens in mathematical functions and expressions automatically.</div>
+  <div><strong>Interview Response:</strong> Numeric conversions occur during arithmetic operations, comparison operations using the equality operator, or when explicitly converting a value using methods, like Number(), parseInt(), or parseFloat().</div>
   </div>
 </details>

 ---

-### What Object do we use to convert values to a number explicitly?
+### What object do we use to convert values to a number explicitly?

 <details>
   <summary><strong>View Answer:</strong></summary>